 The Olympic National Park is such a diverse place.
-For this reason I always carry 2 pair of footwear on me during most trips.
+For this reason I always carry two pairs of minimalist footwear on me during most trips.
 Changing them back and forth as the terrain changes.

-I find that Vibram Five Fingers my work best for kicking steps in snow, steep sidehilling and scrambling on rock.
-The timeless design of a Huarache will always remain superior on all other surfaces; because of the simplicity of the 'upper'.
+I find that Vibram Five Fingers work best for kicking steps in snow, steep sidehilling and scrambling on rock.
+The timeless design of a Huarache will always remain superior on all other surfaces because of the simplicity of the upper.

-No longer having to wait for my foot to dry while traveling on a wet trail.
+With these sandals I no longer have to wait for my feet to dry while traveling on a wet trail.
 With the sandal design your skin starts drying 100 times faster than any man made material.
-I also feel more connected with my environment with less 'protecting' my feet; using my sense of proprioception.
+I also feel more connected with my environment with less protecting my feet using my sense of perception.

 Lessons have been learned as I evolve in my minimalist journey.
 The biggest one of all is daily foot care.